alercebroker/alerce_client/docs/source/tutorials/multisurvey_api.rst

   # Getting list of classifiers
   classifiers = alerce.query_classifiers()

-The *classifier_name* field should be used as a filter in :func:`~alerce.core.Alerce.multisurvey_query_objects` method, also if the *classifier_name* and version is already known we can request the list of possible classes with :func:`~alerce.core.Alerce.query_classes`
+The *classifier_name* field should be used as a filter in :func:`~alerce.core.Alerce.query_objects` method, also if the *classifier_name* and version is already known we can request the list of possible classes with :func:`~alerce.core.Alerce.query_classes`

 .. code-block:: python